 "Life With Louie" was in 18 countries.
 If you go on the "Life With Louie" page on Facebook, there's 300,000 people from all over the world, from Turkey and Poland and Russia and everywhere, and Romania.

 It's also the first animated show to win three Humanitas Awards.

 Those were really great honors and really great things, but mostly I think we made a show you can watch with your kids.
 That was really my goal with the show.
 I said, "I just don't want the kids to watch.
 I want parents to be drawn in to the stories and watch it with them."

 That's not easy, let me tell you.
 I've watched a lot of crappy, crappy shows with my kids.
 There are a handful that are actually entertaining and funny and great.

 It's so funny because kids are much smarter.
 We keep talking down to the people that are younger.
 We should speak up to them, because they're smarter than we are.
 Oh my God, they're so advanced to us.
 I feel very hopeful about the world now.

 I feel like those kids are free of the burdens, a lot of them, that we struggled with, and I think that they're like, "Ah, we don't care about that.
 We want to move on."
 I think they want to move on, move up.
 I feel like they all have big hearts, a lot of them, too.
 They really want to do good things.
-They stick up for people who are mean to other people.
+They stick up for people who aren't mean to other people.